ROCm/hipBLAS/docs/functions.rst

 however functions which support this alternate API include the line:
 ``This function supports the 64-bit integer interface``.

+The functionality of the ILP64 interfaces depends on the backend used, please see the rocBLAS or cuBLAS documentation for more information regarding support for the ILP64 interfaces.

 .. _HIPBLASV2 DEP:

 HIPBLAS_V2 and Deprecations